Stella Stevens: Early life

 When Stella Stevens was four, her parents moved to Memphis, Tennessee; they lived on Carrington Road, near Highland Street, in the city.
-She attended St. Anne's Catholic School which is on Highland Street and Sacred Heart School on Jefferson Avenue graduating from high school in 1955 at the Memphis Evening School at Memphis Tech High School.
+She attended St. Anne's Catholic School which is on Highland Street and Sacred Heart School on Jefferson Avenue graduating from high school in 1955 at the Memphis Evening School at Memphis Technical High School.

 At age 16, she married electrician Noble Herman Stephens, on December 3, 1954, in Holly Springs, Mississippi.
-They moved to Memphis, where their only child, Herman Andrew Stephens was born on June 10, 1955.
+They moved to Memphis, where their only child, Herman Andrew Stephens (later Andrew Stevens) was born on June 10, 1955.
 The couple divorced in 1957.

 While studying at Memphis State University, Stella became interested in acting and modeling.
-According to her official biography, "Her schooling in Memphis, included a couple of years at Memphis State University, where she was noticed in the school play Bus Stop.
+According to her official biography, "Her schooling in Memphis included a couple of years at Memphis State University, where she was noticed in the school play Bus Stop.
 The Memphis Press-Scimitar review of that performance in Memphis sparked her career."